Smolke9/Jenkin-Docker-Node-Build-Deployement/README.md

-# 🚀 Jenkins Docker Node.js  Jenkins executes 4-stage CI/CD pipeline:
+# 🚀 Jenkins Docker Node.js  Jenkins executes 4-stage :
   - `docker-build` → `docker-test` → `docker-push` → `docker-deploy`

 This document guides you through setting up a complete in **Jenkins** using **Docker** for a **Node.js** application with 4 freestyle jobs: